 Hand-Drawn Map

-We may not think of maps as technology, but they were about all that was available in ancient times.
 Cartography, or mapmaking, dates back to the B.C. era.
-The early cartographers drew maps based on explorers’ observations.
-Often, these maps depicted the world as a flat disc and included only the continents now known as Europe, Asia, and Africa.
-The Americas, Australia, and Antarctica were neither known nor explored at the time.
+Early maps were often based on explorers’ accounts and typically depicted the world as a flat disc, showing only the continents now known as Europe, Asia, and Africa.
+The Americas, Australia, and Antarctica had yet to be discovered.

 Compass